For even more scenic drives, check out our quick guide to Colorado's 26 scenic byways.

-To reach the Fourth of July Trailhead from Nederland, drive southeast on CO 119 for four miles.
-Take a slight left onto Old Stagecoach Trail Road.
-County Road 130 will be on the right.
+To reach the Fourth of July Trailhead from Nederland, drive south on CO 119 for 0.5 miles.
+Take a right on County Road 130 toward Eldora.
+Follow the paved road through the valley past the town of Eldora, until the pavement ends.
+Continue another 4 miles to the end of the road.
 You do not need a 4WD vehicle, but much of the road is unpaved and very bumpy.
 Anticipate very slow speeds.

 Located 17 miles southwest of Boulder, Nederland is a historic mining town that now embodies an eclectic vibe — as an example, it's the home of the Frozen Dead Guy Days, an annual spring festival celebrating one resident's amateur attempts at preserving his dead grandfather.
 After your drive out to the Fourth of July Trailhead, stop in at a local brewery for a bite to eat and have a craft brew.
 Take this chance to relax after your drive — it's on a pretty rugged and slow-going dirt road.
 You will be greatly rewarded, though, with a fall scene of densely wooded, fiery aspen trees.
 The trailhead, named for its tendency to have snow on the ground until the Fourth of July, is a popular starting point for many hikes in the area.